 You want to do everything possible to reduce the chances of your relative falling again.
 This may require a care plan that involves either private or NHS support.

 Several factors can cause a fall, including how older people move, sit and stand.
 We have advice on common hazards in the home.

-The NHS has some practical tips to reduce the risk of falls at home, such as what to wear and how to make the home environment safer.
+We give you practical tips to reduce the risk of falls at home, such as what to wear and how to make the home environment safer.

 Richard’s mother Dinah is 100 and lives in her own house in southwest London, 200 miles away from him in Yorkshire.

 Read Richard C.'s story

 Frank’s mother-in-law suffered a series of falls after which Frank ensured that her house was as hazard free as possible.